novayo/LeetCode/1423_Maximum_Points_You_Can_Obtain_from_Cards/README.md

 * Memory Usage: 27 MB, less than 94.71% of Python3 online submissions for Maximum Points You Can Obtain from Cards.

 > two pointer

+---

+try_3.py: O(n) O(1)

+* Runtime: 584 ms, faster than 65.63% of Python3 online submissions for Maximum Points You Can Obtain from Cards.
+* Memory Usage: 27.3 MB, less than 54.72% of Python3 online submissions for Maximum Points You Can Obtain from Cards.

+> two pointer